powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 ## What will you build?

 The tutorial can be expressed in a short and easy workflow: all the input data is stored in an XIIDM file.
 This file is imported with the IIDM importer.
 Then, a load flow simulator is launched to get flows on all nodes.
-In this tutorial, the simulator is Open Loadflow, but it could be an other load flow simulator, as long as the API contract is respected.
+In this tutorial, the simulator is Open Loadflow, but it could be another load flow simulator, as long as the API contract is respected.
 A contingency is created and finally, the flows are computed again in order to get the final state.

 ![Workflow](./img/loadflow/Workflow.svg){: width="75%" .center-image}

 ## What will you need?
 - About 1/2 hour
 - A favorite text editor or IDE
-- JDK 1.11 or later
+- JDK 1.17 or later
 - You can also import the code straight into your IDE:
     - [IntelliJ IDEA](intellij.md)